thybzi/styledoc/README.md

   *Example:* `@example <button>Sample text</button>`
   *Alias:* `@markup`
   Should contain HTML markup for CSS selector determined in `@base`.
-  Gets altered by all modifiers and states documented, creating code for HTML markup example (and also for live presentation, if not overriden by `@presentation`).
+  Gets altered by all modifiers and states documented, creating code for HTML markup example (and also for live presentation, if not overridden by `@presentation`).
   Can be multiline (relative indents are respected).
 Can begin from the next line after the tag.
 * **`@presentation`**: HTML code for the live presentation of element (if it should differ from `@example` for some reason)
   *Example:* `@presentation <div><button>Sample text</button></div>`